Fox Theatre (St. Louis): Notable events

-The facade of the Fox briefly appears in the 1981 John Carpenter film Escape from New York as an abandoned Broadway theatre.
-Kurt Russell's character, Snake, is seen approaching the theatre from the east, hearing music within, then entering.
-(A close look at the graffiti on the building clearly reveals the words: FOX THEATRE.)
-However, the shots immediately following are the interior of the Wiltern Theatre in Los Angeles.
+The façade of the Fox briefly appears in the 1981 John Carpenter film Escape from New York as an abandoned Broadway theatre.

 The Theatre hosted a 60th birthday concert for St. Louis–born, early rock and roll pioneer, Chuck Berry in 1986.
 Keith Richards, of The Rolling Stones, was the project's musical director and backing band leader.
 Taylor Hackford incorporated the concert into a documentary film about Berry and released the film as Hail!
 Hail!
 Rock 'n' Roll, as a feature.
 In the film, Berry mentions that, as a child growing up in St. Louis, he was denied entrance to the Fox to watch a film because he was black.

-Filmed and recorded while on tour promoting his 1990 album The Wild Places, Dan Fogelberg's June 25, 1991 performance at the Fox was later released in October of the same year as the concert film and live album Dan Fogelberg Live: Greetings from the West.

-The theatre played host to the politically motivated Vote for Change Tour on October 6, 2004, featuring a performance by Pearl Jam.

 The Fox was the final stop of the Third National Tour of Les Misérables, with the final show taking place on July 23, 2006.
 The tour ran for 17 years, totaling 7,061 performances.

-The hit NBC show America's Got Talent came to the Fox Theatre March 8 to March 10, 2012 to film 5 tapings where over 75 contenders stepped in front of the three celebrity judges, Howie Mandel, Sharon Osbourne, Howard Stern, and host Nick Cannon.
-"We've been in three cities so far, and St. Louis has had the best talent," Stern said in an interview between Friday’s tapings.
-The judges said they were equally impressed by the lively audiences at the Fox, which Mandel said were "super jacked."
+The NBC show America's Got Talent came to the Fox Theatre March 8 to March 10, 2012 to film five tapings.